MrHedmad/kerblam/README.md

 The same applies to `.sh` files in the `./src/pipes/` directory.

 ### Specifying data to run on
-By default, Kerblam! will use your whole `./data` folder If you want different makefiles to run on different data, Kerblam! can temporarily swap out your real data with this 'substitute' data.
+By default, Kerblam! will use your `./data/in/` folder as-is when executing pipes.
+If you want the same pipes to run on different sets of input data, Kerblam! can temporarily swap out your real data with this 'substitute' data during execution.

 For example, your `process_csv.makefile` requires an input `./data/in/input.csv` file.
-However, you might want to run the same makefile on another, `different_input.csv` file.
+However, you might want to run the same pipe on another, `different_input.csv` file.
-You could copy and paste the first makefile, or you can use `kerblam` to do the same.
+You could copy and paste the first pipe, modify it on every file you wish to run differently.
+However, you then have to maintain two essentially identical pipelines, and you are prone to adding errors while you do so.
+You can use `kerblam` to do the same, but in a declarative, easy way.

 Define in your `kerblam.toml` file a new section under `data.profiles`:
 ```toml
 # You can use any ASCII name in place of 'alternate'.